- Who we are

 How we collect information

-- register to use our website; this will include your name, address, email address and telephone number.
+- register to use our website; this will include information you willingly and consensually provide, including but not limited to your name, address, email address and telephone number.
 We may ask you to provide additional information about your business and preferences on a voluntary basis

 - provide your vehicle registration number via one of our parking payment machines.